popularowl/11ty-static-web/content/index.md

 # 11ty Static Web

 A lean example of static web site, powered by <a href="https://www.11ty.dev/" target="_blank" rel="noopener">11ty static site generator</a>.
-Static site generators help to convert websites in to a set of static files.
+Static site generators help to convert websites in to a set of static HTML files.

-<a href="https://www.11ty.dev/" target="_blank" rel="noopener">11ty static web</a> is built to showcase different ways of hosting static web projects.
-And how to ***automate all steps*** freeing significant amount of time.
+This project is built to showcase different ways of hosting static web projects.
+And how to ***automate all the necesarry steps*** while freeing significant amount of time.

 Enjoy!